All That Time Indoors Have You Wondering About Vitamin D Deficiency? Here's What You Need to Know

 The Institute of Medicine recommends that most adults consume between 600 to 800 IU per day, which is the Recommended Dietary Allowance, or RDA.
-And though fatty fish (including salmon, sardines, tuna, and mackerel), egg yolks, cheese, shiitake mushrooms, and fortified foods, like milk or orange juice, are all good sources of vitamin D, many of us still aren’t meeting the recommended amount.
+And though fatty fish (including salmon, sardines, tuna, and mackerel), egg yolks, cheese, shiitake mushrooms, and fortified foods, like milk or orange juice, are all good sources of vitamin D, many of us still aren’t meeting the recommended amount—quarantine or not.

 “An issue for some of us is that there aren’t tons of foods that naturally contain vitamin D,” says Lewis.
 “To put this into perspective, 3 ounces of salmon contains 447 IU, a cup of milk contains 124 IU, and an egg contains 41 IU.
 Clearly, it’s not easy to reach the 600-800 IU recommendation every day, and most Americans do not get enough vitamin D through food alone."
 Studies have shown that the average American consumes at most 276 to 288 IU per day (dependent on age).